-To successfully complete the program, students must take at least one other approved CBE course and then any combination of qualifying CBE or non-CBE courses to reach the 12 credit hour requirement.
+To successfully complete the program, students must take at least one other approved Lehigh Business course and then any combination of qualifying Lehigh Business or non-Lehigh Business courses to reach the 12 credit hour requirement.
 To count toward the IB Certificate, the content of courses must be highly salient to international business and the student must obtain a grade of C- or higher.
 The following list of courses should serve as exemplars of international business related courses; additional courses, including courses taken abroad, may be considered with the advanced consent of the Program Directors*.

 - ECO 209 Comparative Economic Systems

 - ECO 339 International Trade